Obviously Five Believers

 “He sings “thirteenth century”.”

 I don’t particularly like it when Lark Skyrider removes his sunglasses.
-It’s not like I don’t like his eyes or the look in them.
-More like I do prefer the blue colour of the glasses, if you catch what I’m trying to say.
 They give a better ambiance for driving.

 “Time for another beer, boys?”
 I say just to say something.